-Brief description of the reason for the extension Description of the goods and/ or services Duration or estimated duration of the extension Value or estimated value over the extension (excluding GST) Business name and address of the supplier Extension is required to enable completion of a tender process applicable to the Hobart, Glenorchy and Kingborough councils.
-Composting services (treatment and processing of FOGO material) 12 months Unable to estimate (tonnage rates apply) Pure Living Soil Pty Ltd 849 Interlaken Road Oatlands TAS 7120 Extension is required until a new contract is awarded for southern regional councils, because Cleanaway is the only available provider of this service.
-Provision of recycling services ('Southern MRF') 12 months Unable to estimate (tonnage rates apply) Cleanaway Pty Ltd Level 4 441 St Kilda Road Melbourne VIC 3000
+Brief description of the reason for the extension Description of the goods and/ or services Duration or estimated duration of the extension Value or estimated value over the extension (excluding GST) Business name and address of the supplier Extension is required to enable completion of a tender process applicable to Composting services (treatment and 12 months Unable to estimate (tonnage Pure Living Soil Pty Ltd the Hobart, Glenorchy and Kingborough councils. processing of FOGO material) 12 months rates apply) 849 Interlaken Road Oatlands TAS 7120 Extension is required until a new contract is awarded for Provision of Unable to Cleanaway Pty Ltd southern regional councils, because Cleanaway is the only available provider of this service. recycling services ('Southern MRF') 12 months estimate (tonnage rates apply) Level 4 441 St Kilda Road Melbourne VIC 3000